|

 Haldir looked at him sharply.
 "Men never cease to surprise

-me" he began.
+me"

-But Brenal suddenly pointed to the window.
+Brenal pointed through the window.
 "Look!"

 Haldir peered through the distorted glass.
 A smallish man, carrying